Teresa Guidice Counts 2017 As Her Toughest Year Ever, As Joe Remains Behind Bars

 With her husband away, Giudice has largely been forced to serve as a single mother to their four young daughters.

-In her new novel, Standing Strong, she admitted all the separation and struggle has put a strain on their marriage.
+In her new book, Standing Strong, she admitted all the separation and struggle has put a strain on their marriage.

 “I want our marriage to work,” she said.
 “But you know, when Joe comes home, he has to do the right thing.
 And then we’ll just move on from there.”

-During a recent RHOHJ episode, Giudice shared she often feels guilty about all her daughters have been forced to endure and that sometimes leads her to now spoil them to no end.
+During a recent RHOHJ episode, Giudice shared that she often feels guilty about all her daughters have been forced to endure and that sometimes leads her to now spoil them to no end.

 “I don’t want to fight with them,” she told her dad.
 “I’m trying to find a balance.”

-In between both their parents being away for length periods, the girl’s grandma and family patriarch Antonio Gorga recently passed away.
+In between both their parents being away for length periods, the girl’s grandma and family patriarch, Antonio Gorga, recently passed away.

 “They’re probably mad over everything that’s happened to them,” Giudice told her dad.

-Not long ago, Giudice also told Entertainment Tonight her heart remains lonely for Joe, and the girls have taken on the task of filling the sizeable void.
+Not long ago, Giudice also told Entertainment Tonight that her heart remains lonely for Joe, and the girls have taken on the task of filling the sizeable void.

 “How do I deal with it?
 Well, I have four daughters that keep me very, very busy,” she said.
 “I’m not kidding, like, if you were to come to my house, your head would spin.”

-Joe Giudice is slated to be released from prison sometime in 2019.
+Joe Giudice is slated to be released from prison in 2019.

 [Featured Image by Astrid Stawiarz/Getty Images]